MarielleBaelemans/ComputationalMusicology/README.md

 My goal is to create a formule that which takes these aspects in a 3:2:1 ratio and is based on a 1 to 100 scale.

 Imported to keep in mind for the next weeks is that aspects as tempo and loudness are not well measured for songs with long silent intros, like You- The 1975.
 Those kind of songs are better left behind.
-While googling for these statistics I found out that Spotify has a correctness change, this is something to use in the next weeks.
+While googling for these statistics I found out that Spotify has a correctness chance, this is something to use in the next weeks.

 I would also prefer to use Last.fm for my statistics, because I spend a big amount of my music listening on YouTube.